gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

   This option simplifies creation of resources manually.

+- Automatic value:

+  This option allows to add a value to the resource.
+By construction, this value cannot be removed.

 - Locked values:

   This option is useful for identifiers.
+Note that an automatic value is always a locked value, so this option is designed  for other values.

 - Multiple fields with the same property: